Health and Safety

 To see a list of forms online, you must log into the TDSB website.

-.
 A list of the most common forms used by OTs is found below.
-The Employee Report on Accident / Injury
+Employee Accident Injruy Report

 This form is completed by a worker who suffers an injury.
 If the worker is unable to complete the form, the Supervisor may do so on their behalf.

-Any questions regarding this form should be directed to the Disability Claims Administration at 416-397-3325.
-Paper copies only.Employee Report of Workplace Violent Incident
+Any questions regarding this form should be directed to the Disability Claims Administration at 416-397-3325Employee Report of Workplace Violent Incident

 This document is completed by a worker if an act of violence has occured.
 An Act of Violence is defined as "threatened, attempted or actual conduct of a person that causes or is likely to cause physical injury.
 Instructions

 Any questions regarding this form should be directed to Occupational Health & Safety at 416-397-3213.
-ONLINE
+Health & Safety Near MIss and Concern Form

 This document is completed by a worker if they have a concern.
 A concern is defined as "a potential or existing hazard which presents risk to the health or safety of individuals in the workplace."